Walkthrough: Setting Up and Using a Purchase Approval Workflow

-In addition to the Workflow functionality within Business Central, you can integrate to Microsoft Flow to define workflows for events in Business Central.
-Note that although they are two separate workflow systems, any Flow template that you create with Microsoft Flow is added to the list of workflow templates within Business Central.
+In addition to the Workflow functionality within Business Central, you can use Power Automate to define workflows for events in Business Central.
+Note that although they are two separate workflow systems, any flow template that you create with Power Automate is added to the list of workflow templates within Business Central.
 For more information, see Using Business Central in an Automated Workflow.

 You can set up and use workflows that connect business-process tasks performed by different users.
 System tasks, such as automatic posting, can be included as steps in workflows, preceded or followed by user tasks.
 Requesting and granting approval to create new records are typical workflow steps.
 For more information, see Workflow.

 - Setting up approval users.